Stephanie-Ash/the-pizza-oven/README.md

 * **The Admin Panel**
     * The admin panel gives the restaurant owner further control over the site by changing the restaurant description, uploading a new menu file or changing the opening and closing time of the restaurant.
 They are also able to add or delete tables from the restaurant.
     * The restaurant owner can view and delete bookings on the admin panel or update the customer details of a booking.
 However they cannot create a new booking from this panel to ensure that no bookings are created without first checking for available tables.
-    * The admin panel has been customised to give the restaurant owner control where possible whilst providing safeguards to ensure that the site or booking system is not compromised.
+    * The admin panel has been customised to give the restaurant owner control where possible whilst providing safeguards to ensure that the site or booking system are not compromised.